percona/pmm-doc/docs/faq.md

         You will not see the logs using this method.

 Refresh The Home page in 2-5 min and you should see that PMM was updated.

+## How do I troubleshoot information returned by Prometheus Exporter ?
+It is asking me for login credentials when I try to connect

+PMM Protects Exporters output from being accessed by unauthorized users by adding authorization layer.
+To access exporters you can use "pmm" as a user name and Agent ID as a password.
+You can find  Agent ID corresponding to given exporter by running `pmm-admiin list`